-As such, we should think of the present as the CUSTOMER EXPERIENCE ERA.
+As such, we should think of the present not as a 2.0 version of the PRODUCT ERA … but rather, as the CUSTOMER EXPERIENCE ERA.

 Now, don’t roll your eyes just yet.
-I know you’re tired of hearing that term (and seeing #CX in every marketing post).
+I know you’re tired of hearing that term (and seeing #CX in every other marketing-related social post).
 But, consider the great brands of the modern era — Amazon, Starbucks, Apple, Netflix — and what they do: